This APP is based on one simple principle … REALLOCATING ASSETS RELOCATES YOUR HEART

 THE WAY YOU STRIP YOUR HEART OF GREED IS TO MAKE SOME DECISIONS AND FOLLOW THROUGH ON THEM IN THE AREA OF GENEROSITY.

 “The eye is the lamp of the body.
 If your eyes are GOOD, your whole body will be full of light.But if your eyes are BAD, your whole body will be full of darkness.
 If then the light within you is darkness, how great is that darkness!No one can serve two masters.
 Either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve both God and Money.”
 Matthew 6:22-24 (NIV)

 Jesus is using a word play … just as your eyes direct your body, you have the potential to use your treasure to direct your heart.
 Because your heart follows your treasure.
 Your heart doesn’t just have to be an indicator of where you are.
 It can also be an indication of where you’re going to be!

-Good: it’s the only time in the N.T. this Greek word appears.
-Outside Biblical literature it’s translated as “generous”.
+Good: it’s the only time in the New Testament this Greek word appears.
+Outside Biblical literature it is translated as “generous”.
 Essentially He’s saying, “If your eyes are generous then your whole body will be full of light.”